Khadijarejjaoui99/CPlusPlus_Problems_and_Solutions/Problems-and-Solutions-Set2/README.md

 <br>10
 <br>Array Elements are: 11 85 36 95 72 69 76 23 35 96
 <br>Sum of All Numbers is: 598

+## <a href = "https://github.com/Khadijarejjaoui99/CPlusPlus_Problems_and_Solutions/tree/main/Problems-and-Solutions-Set2/problem27" >Problem27: Average of Random Array</a>

+Write a program to N numbers and fill the array with random numbers from 1 to 100 then print Average of elements
+<br>Example:
+<br>How many elements do you want in the array (1 to 100):
+<br>10
+<br>Array elements are: 83 58 66 19 64 85 76 83 37 16
+<br>Average of All Numbers is: 58.7